-- 1 From the watch face, select START > Navigate > Sight 'N Go - 2 Point the top of the watch at an object, and select START.
-Navigation information appears. - 3 Select START to begin navigation.
+- 1 From the watch face, select -D- > Navigate > Sight 'N Go. - 2 Point the top of the watch at an object, and select -D-.
+Navigation information appears. - 3 Select -D- to begin navigation.

-Navigating to Your Starting Point
+Navigating to Your Starting Point During an Activity

-You can navigate back to the starting point of your activity in a straight line or along the path you traveled.
+You can navigate back to the starting point of your current activity in a straight line or along the path you traveled.
 This feature is available only for activities that use GPS.

-- 1 During an activity, select STOP > Back to Start. - 2 Select an option: - To navigate back to the starting point of your activity along the path you traveled, select TracBack. - To navigate back to the starting point of your activity in a straight line, select Straight Line.
+- 1 During an activity, select -D- > Back to Start. - 2 Select an option: - To navigate back to the starting point of your activity along the path you traveled, select TracBack. - If you do not have a supported map or are using direct routing, select Route to navigate back to the starting point of your activity in a straight line. - If you are not using direct routing, select Route to navigate back to the starting point of your activity using turn-by-turn directions.